garrison/vmc/README.md

 Ways in which things are currently in flux
 ------------------------------------------

-We are currently generalizing things so that multi-particle moves can be made.
-Instead of doing this all at once, we are making progress in phases.
 At the moment the following things are broken:

-* If finish_update() is called on a multi-particle move, the inverse matrix will be recalculated from scratch

 * Renyi stuff uses only single particle moves